 3. Determine Your Niche and Sales Platform

 To solidify Afshan’s statement, here is a list of the 20 “best” running shoe brands.
-And you can find a similar list for most styles of shoes.
+You can find a similar list for most styles of shoes.

 To gain a foothold (get it?) in the market, you must determine how your shoe line will stand out above the competition.
 For Fushsia Shoes, Afshan and her team ran with (I can’t stop!) a luxury ballet shoe niche.